Standin' at the crossroad, baby,…, risin' sun goin' down I believe to my soul, now, poor Bob is sinkin' down Cross Road Blues - Robert Johnson (1936)

 But he wasn’t just talking about letting children come to him: “Unless you turn and become like children, you will never enter the kingdom of heaven.”
 (Matthew 18:3, ESV)

 How did we lose it?
-Was it a catastrophic event or was it a gradual grinding down of the spirit?
+Was it a catastrophic event or a gradual grinding down of the spirit?
 Trauma cripples.
 An abusive, repressive environment crushes a spirit.
 Ungodliness is contagious.
 Cynical suffocates hopeful… and fear strangles an inquisitive, adventurous spirit.

 In ministry, it’s a perennial cause of sadness.
 We can almost mark the date on a calendar when the lights go out… attention is diverted from the glories of kingdom living to the hollow thrills of worldly living.
 Too many end up singing the Cross Road Blues.
 “I believe to my soul, now, [I’m] sinkin' down.”
 We missed our window… something got lost…